 Many of our lecturers are clinicians at Ninewells, so if you have a specific interest in an area of medicine, it's often possible to arrange your own ward experiences by speaking to a relevant clinician.

 In your clinical years, you'll have longer-term placements where you'll be embedded in a clinical setting for a number of weeks.
 These placements are designed to give you broader experience in a range of clinical areas and may take place away from Dundee.
 There are also many placements based in General Practice for short periods in early years and longer blocks later.

 Dundee Longitudinal Integrated Clerkship (DLIC)

-This is an optional opportunity during Level 4 to take time out from the regular curriculum and spend a year working in an NHS medical practice in one of our partner healthboards.
+This is an optional opportunity to work in a parallel curriculum during Level 4 and spend a year working in an NHS medical practice in one of our partner healthboards.
 You'll learn from real-life experiences and will follow specific patients to hospital and experience their entire patient journey.
 You'll need to reflect on your personal experience as you'll have to ensure you gain the right exposure to all parts of medicine during this year.

 We have a huge library of digital resources including animations, graphics, and notes to help supplement your learning.
 We employ an in-house medical artist to ensure these are of the highest quality and many students also contribute to these resources.